Introduction

 val person = createPerson("John Doe", LocalDate.of(1990, 1, 1))

-The FileVerifier will verify the result with a previously approved value stored in a file.
+The ApprovalBuilder.byFile() method will use a FileApprover to approve the received value by comparison a previously approved value stored in a file.
 It is used in most of the examples above.

 If no approved file exists, it will be created as an empty approved file.
 The received value will be written to another received file.